-Our principal exposure to interest rate risk relates to outstanding borrowing under our ABL Facility, Westport Facility, Real Estate Financing and Margin Facility, all of which charge interest at floating rates.
+Our principal exposure to interest rate risk relates to outstanding borrowing under our Credit Facility, Real Estate Financing and Margin Facility, all of which charge interest at floating rates.
 Borrowings under the credit agreements with each of the banks bear interest at LIBOR or a base rate, plus an applicable margin.
 Our Margin Facility bears interest at a floating rate equal to LIBOR plus 1.10%.
-As of December 31, 2017, we had total variable interest rate borrowings of \$137.0 million.
-Assuming variable rate debt levels remain at \$137.0 million for a full year, a 100 basis point increase in interest rates on our variable rate debt would increase interest expense approximately \$1.4 million annually.
+As of December 31, 2018, we had total variable interest rate borrowings of \$277.0 million.
+Assuming variable rate debt levels remain at \$277.0 million for a full year, a 100 basis point increase in interest rates on our variable rate debt would increase interest expense approximately \$2.3 million annually.

-In connection with the Westport Facility and the Real Estate Financing, we entered into interest rate swap agreements to fix a portion of the interest rates on our variable rate debt that has a combined notional amount of \$27.7 million at December 31, 2017.
-Under two of the swap agreements, the Company receives interest at the one-month LIBOR rate plus 2.25%, and pays a fixed rate.
+In connection with the Real Estate Financing, we entered into interest rate swap agreements to fix a portion of the interest rates on our variable rate debt that has a combined notional amount of \$15.7 million at December 31, 2018.
+Under the swap agreements, the Company receives interest at the one-month LIBOR rate plus 2.25%, and pays a fixed rate.
 The March 2016 swap (swap A) became effective October 2016, has a rate of 4.16% (amortizing notional amount of \$10.0 million) and expires July 2026, and an additional March 2016 swap (swap B) became effective October 2016, has a rate of 3.83% (amortizing notional amount of \$5.7 million) and expires May 2022.
-The third interest rate swap agreement (swap C) has a notional amount of \$12.0 million and expires February 2018.
-Under swap C, the Company receives interest at the one-month LIBOR rate and pays a fixed rate of 0.78%.
-At December 31, 2017, the fair value of the three swap agreements was an asset of \$0.3 million.
+At December 31, 2018, the fair value of the two swap agreements was an asset of \$0.4 million.
 Since these swap agreements qualify for hedge accounting, the changes in fair value are recorded in other comprehensive income (loss), net of tax.

-Included in cash and cash equivalents is approximately \$75,000 in short-term investment grade instruments.
+Although we had no balance at December 31, 2018, we periodically hold cash and cash equivalents in short-term investment grade instruments.
 The interest rates on these instruments are adjusted to market rates at least monthly.
 In addition, we have the ability to put these instruments back to the issuer at any time.
 Accordingly, any future interest rate risk on these short-term investments would not be material.